Discorum/Framework/README.md

 > This repository contains the framework for Discorum.
 If you want to use Discorum, visit the main [repository](https://github.com/Discorum/Discorum).

-Discorum is an open-source forum and discussion board software aimed for discord communties.
+Discorum is an open-source forum and discussion board software for Discord communties.

 [![Join Discorum](https://discordapp.com/api/guilds/450508841738829826/embed.png?style=banner2)](https://discord.gg/GJtaVjQ)